pyRiemann/pyRiemann/doc/introduction.rst

-Another application is remote sensing, estimating covariance matrices over spatial coordinates of radar images using a sliding window, and processing them using the Riemannian geometry of SPD matrices (for hyperspectral and synthetic-aperture radar(SAR) images) or HPD matrices (for PolSAR images).
+Another application is remote sensing, estimating covariance matrices over spatial coordinates of radar images using a sliding window, and processing them using the Riemannian geometry of SPD matrices for hyperspectral images, or HPD matrices for synthetic-aperture radar (SAR) images.